fat-potato-uk/k8-demo-1/README.md

 -> Install minikube

+-> Overview of dashboard

 -> Install/create a manifest for a published container

 -> Port forward & View Endpoints

--> Node port-forward the port

 -> Scale out the pod

--> Introduce a service
+-> Introduce a service/redeploy

--> Port-forward the service
+-> Node-port and port-forward the service

+-> Round robin visit all instances